-As a disclaimer, we are in no way saying this is the only right way to eat, this is just the way we do it.
-Over the years, we have learned a lot, changed a lot and have comfortably settled into this routine.
+As a disclaimer, we are in no way saying this is the only right way to eat, this is just the way that works for us.
+Over the years, we have continued to adjust and have comfortably settled into this routine.
 That doesn’t mean that we won’t learn more and change more, but for now, this works for us.
+(If you haven’t seen the documentary, Pet Fooled, we highly recommend it!)

 Not only do we love our food and meal time, but we are four healthy, little fluffies!
-Our blood work always comes back right in range, and our visits to see our favorite vet, Dr. Kelly are usually just for routine checkups, making sure everything is still on track.
-Even for 16 year old Joey…the doc never finds any major problems.
-He’s just aging, and things don’t always work as well as they used to work.
+Our blood work results always comes back right in range, and our visits to see our favorite vet, Dr. Kelly, are usually just for routine checkups, making sure everything is still on track.

 Whatever you choose to eat, we do believe 100% in feeding real food…appropriate for the species, of course.
-We eat a mixture of protein and veggies.
-We used to eat 100% raw, but due to Joey’s aging digestive system, and Benji’s preference for cooked, we have all converted to eating cooked meat and veggies.
+We eat a mixture of protein meat, organs, bones and veggies.
+We currently eat raw, but in the past, we have also cooked our meat and veggies.
+Do what you’re most comfortable with…as long as it’s real food, you can’t go wrong!

-However, we never, ever eat cooked bones.
+Please Note: We never, ever eat cooked bones.
 Cooked bones can splinter inside the digestive system and create really bad problems.
 If you’re going to eat bones, make sure they are raw!
-We get a special treat once a week of duck neck, or chicken neck or chicken feet to chew on.
-They are great for helping to knock any tarter off our teeth.
-We buy all our bones from U.S. Wellness Meats.
+Bones like duck or chicken neck and chicken feet are a great weekly treat.
+Chewing on them can help keep our teeth in excellent condition by knocking off any tarter buildup.
+We buy all our bones from Raw Paws Pet Food or U.S. Wellness Meats.

-You can buy real food nuggets from a variety of companies, but we find it cheaper and we like the control of selecting our own ingredients, when we make them ourselves.
+While you can buy real food nuggets from a variety of companies, we prefer to make our own.
+We like the control of selecting our own ingredients, and also find it to be cheaper.
 Here’s how we do it:

 - 10 oz Leafy Greens (Parsley, Cilantro, Romaine Lettuce, Dandelion Greens, Collard Greens, Chard, Green Leaf Lettuce, Spinach, Beet Tops, Arugula, Kale)